 You should use Twitter, on the other hand, to create somewhat of a live feed of your fishing trips, and frequently share fish-related trivia and pop quizzes.
 Since Twitter’s search engine resembles that of Google’s, you’re bound to get more traffic if you understand how potential customers look for information on it.
 Make sure your Twitter name clearly points out to your location, rather than it being just the name of your business, as people are more likely to follow the same ‘city’+ ‘fishing charter/trips’ pattern in their queries.

 Video material is becoming recognized as increasingly relevant by businesses and search engines alike.
 This is where that high quality camera carries an added value: keep on the lookout should anything of potentially ‘viral’ value happen on any of your trips.
 Your huge catch got snatched by an even larger fish?
 You had a 30-minute gladiator battle with a 1000lbs+ Blue Marlin?
 Edit the video with some music, and put your website link on the video’s beginning and end.
 YouTube is a must, but other video-based social apps like Vine are exploding as well.
-I know it might seem overwhelming to keep up with all of the latest fabs of online social activity, but guess what?
-That’s exactly what the those 70% of companies that failed thought as well.
+I know it might seem overwhelming to keep up with all of the latest fads of online social activity, but guess what?
+That’s exactly what the 70% of companies that failed thought as well.

 Pro Tip: Many of your competitors probably implement some of these techniques already.
 But how many of them do you know that run a podcast where they invite other captains and experts to talk about fish-related topics, or keep a weekly vlog?
 Remember, it’s all about finding the edge, and keeping one step ahead of the others.